kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

   name: kubecost-irsa-sa
 ```

-There is no baseline for what is considered a larger deployment, and will be dependent on load times in your Kubecost environment.
+There is no baseline for what is considered a larger deployment, which will be dependent on load times in your Kubecost environment.

 Once you’ve configured your *aggregator.yaml*, create secrets using the following commands: